 Denial of service attack is a powerful attack that threatens the availability and the security of the network.
 However, there are defensive techniques to encounter it.
-The following are techniques to mitigate the risk of deauthentication attack on the wireless network:
+The following are techniques to mitigate the risk of de-authentication attack on the wireless network:

-• Upgrade to secure WIFI protocol by upgrading the WIFI protocol to secure protocols like WPA2 or WPA3 this minimizes the chance of DoS attack to occur on the network.
+• Upgrade to secure WIFI protocol by upgrading the WIFI protocol to secure protocols like WPA2 or WPA3; this minimizes the chance of DoS attack to occur on the network.

-• Configure AP to drop deauthentication packets that originate from outside the network.
+• Configure AP to drop de-authentication packets that originate from outside the network.

 • Implementing network access control (NAC).